Alexander Bruce, 6th Lord Balfour of Burleigh: History of Presbyterianism

 Balfour wrote An Historical Account of the Rise and Development of Presbyterianism in Scotland, published in 1911 by the Cambridge University Press as part of their series Cambridge manuals of science and literature.

 Family

 Balfour married Lady Katherine Eliza, youngest daughter of the George Hamilton-Gordon, 5th Earl of Aberdeen, in 1876.
 They had two sons and three daughters.
 His eldest son, Robert Bruce, Master of Burleigh, was killed in the First World War.
 After his death the heir to the lordship transferred to his second son, George John Gordon Bruce, 7th Lord Balfour of Burleigh (1883–1967).

-His eldest daughter, Hon.
-Mary Bruce, OBE, married Sir John Augustus Hope, 16th Baronet Hope of Craighall.
+His eldest daughter, Mary Bruce, married Sir John Augustus Hope, 16th Baronet.
 His younger daughter, Hon Victoria Alexandrina Katherine Bruce, had a career in the prison service and was the first woman Governor of a prison in Scotland.

 Lord Burleigh of Balfour died at Cadogan Square, London, in July 1921, aged 72.
 He was buried in Clackmannan Churchyard.
 Lady Balfour of Burleigh died in February 1931, aged 78.